sodexx7/MetricFlow/README.md

 - "I want to preserve wealth using DeFi.
 What are safe options?"
 - "How should institutions approach DeFi treasury management?"

+### Doing: looking for specific strategies

+- "How should I structure my portfolio for passive income in DeFi? when supply the availiable strategies should based on your supported protocols."

 ### 📚 Educational & Safety Queries

 - "What is impermanent loss and how do I avoid it?"